NFDI4BIOIMAGE/training/_sources/tags/nfdi4bioimage.md

 ## [SWAT4HCLS 2023] NFDI4BIOIMAGE: Perspective for a national bioimage standard

-Josh Moore, Susanne Kunis
+['Josh Moore', 'Susanne Kunis']

-Licensed Creative Commons Attribution 4.0 International
+Licensed CC-BY-4.0

 Poster presented at Semantic Web Applications and Tools for Health Care and Life Sciences (SWAT4HCLS 2023), Feb 13--16, 2023, Basel, Switzerland.
 NFDI4BIOIMAGE is a newly established German consortium dedicated to the FAIR representation of biological imaging data.
 A key deliverable is the definition of a semantically-compatible FAIR image object integrating RDF metadata with web-compatible storage of large n-dimensional binary data in OME-Zarr.
 We invite feedback from and collaboration with other endeavors during the soon-to-begin 5 year funding period.

-Tags: research data management, FAIR-principles, NFDI4BioImage
+Tags: Research Data Management, Fair-Principles, Nfdi4Bioimage

-Content type: poster
+Content type: Poster

 [https://zenodo.org/doi/10.5281/zenodo.7928332](https://zenodo.org/doi/10.5281/zenodo.7928332)